LRenDO/marina-API/README.md

 # Marina API

 This project was developed for a cloud application course.
+For complete detail on the API, read demeisol_project.pdf.
 It is no longer live on google cloud app engine.
 It requires a credentials.py file with google app engine oauth credentials.
 Format of the file is below.